CHARGEDdev/api-design/_private/affiliate.md

   }
 ```

-You guys can **ignore** this param, since the transaction happens on the affiliate’s side.
+You can **ignore** this param, since the transaction happens on the affiliate’s side.
 And all tickets are e-ticket.

 - payment: payment information in JSON